Pembroke College, Oxford: Sport

 In 2018, Pembroke became the first college to win two rugby honours in one year, with the women's team winning Cuppers, and the men's team winning the Cuppers Bowl.

 Pembroke College Boat Club in 2013 held both the Torpids and Summer Eights men's headship, with the women's 1st boat sitting at 4th and 7th places respectively.
 In 2016, the men held Head of the River in Torpids and 4th in Summer Eights, and the women held 3rd and 2nd for Torpids and Summer Eights respectively.
 Pembroke Men's 2nd Torpids also bumped five places up to 11th in Division 1—the first time there have been two men's boats from a single college in over 40 years.
 Pembroke was the top club in aggregate points across all boats for three years running.
 In 2003, Pembroke became the first college to win the "Double Headship Trophy" for having both men's and women's Eights head the river.

-In 2018, the Pembroke Women's 1st boat again achieved the Summer Eights headship and in 2025 it became the first Women's boat in college's history to achieve Torpids headship.
+In 2018, the Pembroke Women's 1st boat again achieved the Summer Eights headship and in 2025 it became the first Women's boat in college's history to achieve Torpids headship, as the Women's 1st boat held both the Torpids and Summer Eights headship.